La-Z-Boy (NYSE:LZB) Releases Earnings Results, Beats Estimates By $0.27 EPS

-La-Z-Boy (NYSE:LZB – Get Rating) issued its earnings results on Wednesday.
-The company reported $0.99 EPS for the quarter, topping analysts’ consensus estimates of $0.72 by $0.27, MarketWatch Earnings reports.
+La-Z-Boy (NYSE:LZB – Get Rating) issued its quarterly earnings data on Wednesday.
+The company reported $0.99 earnings per share for the quarter, beating the consensus estimate of $0.72 by $0.27, MarketWatch Earnings reports.
+The firm had revenue of $561.29 million for the quarter, compared to the consensus estimate of $533.03 million.
 La-Z-Boy had a net margin of 7.03% and a return on equity of 19.77%.
-The firm had revenue of $561.29 million during the quarter, compared to the consensus estimate of $533.03 million.
-During the same quarter in the previous year, the firm posted $1.07 earnings per share.
-The company’s revenue was down 18.0% compared to the same quarter last year.
+La-Z-Boy’s quarterly revenue was down 18.0% compared to the same quarter last year.
+During the same period last year, the firm posted $1.07 EPS.
 La-Z-Boy updated its Q1 2024 guidance to EPS.

 La-Z-Boy Price Performance